 April 28th marks The National Day of Mourning in Canada.
 A day of remembrance, officially recognized by the Canadian government in 1991.
 The intention of the day is twofold, a time to honour and remember workers who lost their lives or were injured on the job and to renew a commitment to improving health and safety in the workplace.

 Since its inception, The Day of Mourning has spread to nearly 100 countries and has been adopted by the AFL-CIO(American Federation of Labour and Congress of Industrial Organizations) and the International Confederation of Free Trade.

 Although we will never be able to prevent or avoid fatal or serious injury accidents entirely, we work to minimize the number and the impact through continued education, awareness and attention.
 On April 28th, the Canadian Flag will fly at half-staff on Parliament Hill, workers around the country will light candles, wear black armbands and ribbons and observe a moment of silence.
 How will you remember?

 You can find out more about The National Day of Mourning and how you can participate at the Association of Workers’ Compensation Boards of Canada, Threads of Life or at the Canadian Centre for Occupational Health and Safety (CCOHS) or at the WCB Alberta.

-If you are looking for ways to improve the Health & Safety Management Program at your workplace, you can contact us directly at [email protected], [email protected], by phone at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+If you are looking for ways to improve the Health & Safety Management Program at your workplace, you can contact us directly, during business hours, using our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.

 BCL would like to honour the following lives lost too soon and extend our heartfelt sympathies to their families and friends.